 Exactly ten years ago to the day, I had swum across the North Pole.
 I got through that one by breaking it into manageable chunks.
 So this time, when my frozen hands couldn’t grip the water at 650 metres, I told myself to squeeze out another 50 metres.
 I pressed on to 750m, then 800m.
 At 900m my body started shutting down; somehow I crawled through the last 100 metres.

-With 22 minutes in the water, this was my longest ever sub-zero swim.
+With close to 22 minutes in the water, this was my longest ever sub-zero swim.
 It took its toll; afterwards I was bruised all over and it took a very long time to warm up.
-I know I’m getting older.
-I also know it will take a very good reason to get me back into freezing water again.
+Each swim gets harder as I get older.
+I knew I would need a very good reason to get back into freezing water again.

 1km: 18 mins 50 secs

-Not just because minus 1.7°C was the coldest water any human had ever swum in.
-Or because the previous day’s test swim had gone horribly wrong.
-Not because the water was ink black, and it was 4.2 long, cold kilometres to the bottom.
-Not even because of the polar bears.
+Minus 1.7°C was the coldest water any human had ever swum in.
+The previous day’s test swim had gone horribly wrong.
+The water was ink black, and it was 4.2 long, cold kilometres to the bottom.
+And there might be polar bears.

-I was right to be terrified, because I shouldn’t have been able to swim at the North Pole in the first place.
+But the reason I was right to be terrified, was that I shouldn’t have been able to swim at the North Pole in the first place.

-Two years previously, 23 per cent of the Arctic ice cover had melted.
+Two years previously, 23% of the Arctic ice cover had melted.
 I was swimming to draw the world’s attention to the effect of climate change on the Arctic.